jruby/warbler/README.txt

     warble config

-If you have Warbler installed as a plugin, use the generator:

- script/generate warble

 Finally, edit the config/warble.rb to your taste.
-If you install the gem but later decide you'd like to have it as a plugin, use the +pluginize+ command:

-    warble pluginize

-If you wish to upgrade or switch one or more java libraries from what's bundled in the Warbler gem, simply change the jars in WARBLER_HOME/lib, or modify the +java_libs+ attribute of Warbler::Config to include the files you need.

-Once Warbler is installed as a plugin, you can use +rake+ to build the war (with the same set of tasks as above).

 The generated config/warble.rb file is fully-documented with the available options and default values.

 === Web.xml